 Sakae Naa (Combretum quadrangulare) is a tree that grows naturally in the wetlands of Southeast Asia, especially in those countries where kratom is not legal.
-Although not so popular as other natural kratom alternatives, this plant is gaining the favor of many users thanks to its energizing properties.
+Although not as popular as other natural kratom alternatives, this plant is gaining the favor of many users thanks to its energizing properties.
 Keep reading to learn more about this natural remedy!

 Geography and History